COVID-19

 Possible Causes

-- SARS-CoV-2 virus infection
+- SARS-CoV-2 coronavirus infection

 - Close contact with infected person